mgawan/mhm2_staging/README.md

 To build, first ensure that upcxx is in your PATH:

-for example, on cori, source one of the .env-cori....sh files
+for example, on cori, source one of the .env-cori/env.sh files

-source .env-cori-knl-gnu.sh
+source .env-cori/env-knl-gnu.sh

 then, use cmake directly: